Released in early January 1991, 3 a.m. Eternal (Live At The S.S.L.) was The KLF’s second #1 single after Doctorin’ The Tardis.

-The single’s machine-gun style opening later got edited out on the “Radio Freedom Edit” (KLF 005S) to comply with Radio 1 guidelines over the Gulf War.
+The single’s iconic “This Is Radio Freedom” machine-gun style opening was sampled from the actual Radio Freedom‘s station ID and was edited out on the “Radio Freedom Edit” (KLF 005S) later to comply with Radio 1 guidelines over the Gulf War.

 Promotion & Advertising